-Rabbits not only have a penchant for feeding on very young seedlings, bulbs, certain flowers, but a whole host of shrubs and trees as well.
+Rabbits not only have a penchant for feeding on very young seedlings, bulbs, certain flowers, but also chow down on a whole host of shrubs and trees as well.
 Rabbits really will feast on just about anything nature provides, provided they’re hungry enough.
 So, how do we control rabbits if rabbits cannot be completely gotten rid of?
 Well, that’s precisely what I intend to examine in the following article: how to get rid of rabbits, or at least control the damage rabbits might do to your home and garden.

 Rabbits prefer oaks, maples, basswoods, and willows to most other species of tree, but this does not mean they will feed on these trees alone.
 Rabbits will eat just about anything when they’re hungry enough.
 However, it’s important to identify rabbits as the problem before attempting to control them.
 To the right are a couple pictures of signature rabbit damage.
 If you see markings or bite marks like this in your garden or around your yard, the chances are good that you’re dealing with a rabbit.
 Or, if you prefer, a wascally wabbit.

 Elmer Fudd’s tried and true method for getting rid of rabbits is perhaps the most effective form of rabbit control.
 Unfortunately, shooting rabbits poses two problems.
 First, there may be laws that protect rabbits in your area from being killed.
 Secondly, if you’re living in an urban area or suburb, the use of firearms is probably prohibited.
 And thirdly, shooting rabbits is not the most humane way to deal with a rabbit problem.
 Hell, I’ll probably get a couple of angry emails from the folks at PETA for even suggesting it.